Metaswitch/clearwater-readthedocs/docs/Clearwater_Elastic_Scaling.md

 5. On Sprout, Memento and Ralf nodes, run `service astaire reload` to start resynchronization.
 6. On Sprout, Memento and Ralf nodes, wait until Astaire has resynchronized, either by running `service astaire wait-sync` or by polling over [SNMP](Clearwater SNMP Statistics).
 7. On all nodes, update /etc/clearwater/cluster_settings to just contain the new list of nodes (`servers=...`) and then run `service <process> reload` to re-read this file.
-8. On the nodes that are about to be turned down, run "monit unmonitor <process> && service <process> quiesce" to start the main process quiescing.
+8. On the nodes that are about to be turned down, run `monit unmonitor <process> && service <process> quiesce` to start the main process quiescing.
 9. Turn down each of these nodes once the process has terminated.

 ## Performing the resize (Slow Method)